nehagopi/blackjack-card-game/README.md

-# blackjack-card-game
+# card-games
-Simple game of Blackjack implemented using python
+Card games such as Memory and Blackjack implemented using python